 I’ve decided to scratch-build an instrument panel instead of using the resin part.
 Any “detail” on the resin part is rudimentary and I want to kick that detail up.
 Since I don’t have quite all the gauge faces I’m going to need with the old Waldron set (pity they’re out of business), I ordered another set of gauge faces from Roll Model (I’m told they bought the rights to Waldron so it will be interesting to see what they have available).

-On to the next build (which this time won’t have tracks).
-It’s going to be an early P51 with the Allison engine (though I won’t be adding an engine to the build).
+This build will be an early P51 with the Allison engine (though I won’t be adding an engine to the build).

 I’ve seen a number of Accurate Miniatures’ P51 models online and if there’s an exception it’s escaped my notice, but they’re all done with the kit decals that shows a P51 of the 154th Reconnaissance Squadron out of Tunisia in 1943 with the name, Mah Sweet.
 As it turns out, there aren’t a lot of decals for the P51 in 1/48 scale.
 (Yes, yes…I can hear y’all jumping up and down; of COURSE there’s lots of P51 decals available in that scale, but most of those are for P51B and P51D kites.
 I’m doing a P51 with no suffix.
 Different bird.)
 I did manage to find an out-of-production decal set for early P51s from AeroMaster (Early Mustangs #48-106).
 As it turns out it has markings for another P51 from the same unit, the 154th, but with different numbers and name.
 That’s the set I’ll use for this build.

 This is where I want to go with it, which is another P51 from the 154th (decals from AeroMaster Details set #48-106 “Early Mustangs” and the photo is from P51 Mustang in Action from Squadron/Signals Publications, Aircraft #45, page 12):